mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 <br/>

 So what's special about Hyperbolic geometry?
 Remember how I said that lines begin to radiate outward to form semi-circles in the upper half plane model like my wall in the background?
-In the upper half plane model (or projection), the geodesics can either form a single straight line going up from the left, or meet once at the boundary (from which it then radiates outward and forms a semi-circle), or meet 0 times.
+In the upper half plane model (or projection), the geodesics can either form a single straight line going up from the left (depending upon where we place our point-source of light), or meet once at the boundary (from which it then radiates outward and forms a semi-circle), or meet 0 times.

 <br/>